MarcosCobena/marcoscobena.github.io/items/reading.md

 ### Software Development, Graphic Design & Life in general

+[dfreniche.github.io](https://dfreniche.github.io) —Diego is a mobile developer from my city who writes cool stuff ranging from CLI scripts to philosophical rants on our industry.
+Those last used to be in [this other blog](http://blog.freniche.com/), written in spanish :-)

 [grumpygamer.com](https://grumpygamer.com) —Ron Gilbert's, developed one of my childhood video-games: Monkey Island